Public Transportation in Belize

 Depending on where you’re going, Facebook pages are the most reliable source to find schedules for any transportation company.
 Buses typically run though a stop/terminal every hour to every 30 minutes.

 We do not have grey-hound style buses.
 The ones you will find in Belize are old American buses with no air conditioning.
 Sit next to the window and let the nice, cool breeze blow through.
 Make small talk with your seat-mate or listen to headphones as you cruise down the highways of Belize.

-The prices to travel on a bus are way better than renting a vehicle.
+The prices to travel on a bus are much cheaper than renting a car in Belize.
 Expect fares to be between $5USD and $20USD ($10-40BZD).
 Travel times may take up to 8 hours, depending on the destination.
 The country is small though – so you can travel from San Ignacio to Belize City within 3 hours.

 - Use taxi service between airport/water taxi/taxi in Belize City, don’t walk between them.